autoinst

 addition, the creation of most families and shapes can be controlled by

-options (see "COMMAND-LINE OPTIONS" below).
+the user (see "COMMAND-LINE OPTIONS" below).

 These families use the FontPro project's naming scheme: